Structure and hierarchy

 Congregations meet on a regular basis in a congregational business meeting or church council.
 Each congregation chooses its own pastor and moderator and selects its own board or leadership team, ministry groups, and commissions.
 It also elects delegates to Annual Conference and district conference.
 Any congregation may send an item of business to district conference, which may in turn forward that business to Annual Conference.
 Find a congregation now.

 The Annual Conference is the foundation.
 Every congregation has the opportunity to send at least one delegate, and any person--whether a delegate or not--is free to speak and offer motions.
-Delegates from the 23 districts make up Standing Committee, which recommends action on new business and presents a ballot for delegate vote.
-Annual Conference establishes major policies and elects the Mission and Ministry Board, which is responsible for hiring staff, carrying out Conference decisions, and developing programs based on the guidelines Conference provides.
+Delegates from the 24 districts make up Standing Committee, which recommends action on new business and presents a ballot for delegate vote.
+Annual Conference establishes major policies and elects the Mission and Ministry Board.